 The protective and rejuvenating qualities of CBD were noted by the Proceedings of the National Academy of Sciences as far back as 1998.
 They examined both THC and CBD but found CBD to have higher protective qualities against oxidative neurological disorders such as cerebral ischemia.

 There are significant studies from the last decade, like this one on brain injuries that make a strong argument for cannabinoids, like CBD isolate, for the treatment of TBI.
 The NHL is even getting involved in the research.

 CBD isolate may help reduce the frequency and severity of the symptoms associated with PTSD.
-Excitingly, enough work has been laid out for CBD and PTSD, that human trials are getting underway.
+Excitingly human trials are coming soon for for CBD and PTSD.

 In a review outlining what we know thus far, CBD was discussed as being effective at reduce stress and anxiety.
 It also “enhanced consolidation of explicit fear extinction.”
 In a well-documented case study of a young girl with PTSD, CBD “maintained a decrease in anxiety and a steady improvement in the quality and quantity of the patient’s sleep” over a five-month period.

 To sum up, the above ten reasons are just the tip of the iceberg.
 The more we find out about the endocannabinoid system, and the more we know about cannabinoids — the more medicinal benefits become apparent.

 From mood disorders to pain and inflammation to neuroprotection, cannabinoids like CBD isolate products, help return the endocannabinoid to a state of balance.
 It’s very likely these natural compounds will become a key component of medicine in the future.